banisterious/obsidian-oneirometrics/docs/USAGE.md

 - Center-aligned numeric metrics
 - Sortable columns
 - Date range and metric filtering
+- 'This Week' filter with configurable week start day
 - Responsive design for all screen sizes
 - Theme-aware styling
+- Readable Line Length toggle for table width control

 ### Backup System
 - Automatic backups are created before each update
 - Backup files are named with timestamps
+- Backups use .bak extension for better organization
 - Backups are visually distinct in the file explorer
 - You can restore from backups if needed